-- 28. Funding and Maintenance Agreement.
-Prior to issuance of a building permit or site improvement permit for the waterfront street, the applicant must have entered into a funding and maintenance agreement with the City of Alameda for the private funding and maintenance of the waterfront street, including performance standards, consistent with the plan contained in the design review approval. - 29.
-Maintenance: Maintenance of improvements not within the public ROW shall be the responsibility of the new development. - 30.
+- 31. Maintenance: Maintenance of improvements not within the public right-of-way shall be the responsibility of the new development. - 32.
 Street Resurfacing: Applicant/developer shall resurface the existing street pavement whenever a street is cut for utility or other improvement installations or the condition of the existing pavement requires improvements.
-The resurfacing shall extend a sufficient distance beyond any cut to ensure a smooth transition and shall consist of an average of one and a half (11⁄2) inch asphalt concrete overlay, with a minimum one inch asphalt concrete overlay.

-- 31. Curb and Gutter: Applicant/developer shall replace any damaged curb, gutter, and sidewalk along street frontages to the satisfaction of the Public Works Director, in accordance with the Public Works Department's Standard Plans and Specifications prior to acceptance of the project. - 32.
+The resurfacing shall extend a sufficient distance beyond any cut to ensure a smooth transition and shall consist of a minimum one and a half (11⁄2) inch deep asphalt concrete overlay.
+Applicant shall replace pavement markings within street resurfacing area.
+Street resurfacing and pavement markings shall be performed in accordance with the Public Works Department's Standard Plans and Specifications to the satisfaction of the City Engineer. - 33.
+Curb and Gutter: Applicant/developer shall replace any damaged curb, gutter, and sidewalk along street frontages to the satisfaction of the City Engineer, in accordance with the Public Works Department's Standard Plans and Specifications prior to acceptance of the project. - 34.
 Access Phasing Plan.
-Prior to Building or Site Improvement Permit, a fire, pedestrian, bicycle, and automobile access plan for the phasing of all four sides of Block 11 shall be approved by the Public Works Director.
+Prior to Building or Site Improvement Permit, a fire, pedestrian, bicycle, and automobile access plan for the phasing of all four sides of Block 11 shall be approved by the City Engineer.